SusanRatiLane/appinventor-sources/appinventor/docs/markdown/reference/components/sensors.md

 {:.methods}

 {:id="BarcodeScanner.DoScan" class="method"} <i/> DoScan()
 : Begins a barcode scan, using the camera.
 When the scan is complete, the AfterScan event will be raised.

 ## Barometer  {#Barometer}

+Physical world component that can measure the ambient air pressure if supported by the hardware.

 ### Properties  {#Barometer-Properties}

 {:.properties}

-{:id="Barometer.AirPressure" .number .ro .bo} *AirPressure* : The air pressure in hPa (millibar), if the sensor is available and enabled.
+{:id="Barometer.AirPressure" .number .ro .bo} *AirPressure* : The atmospheric pressure in hPa (millibar), if the sensor is available and enabled.

-{:id="Barometer.Available" .boolean .ro .bo} *Available* : Specifies whether or not the device has the hardware to support the Barometer component.
+{:id="Barometer.Available" .boolean .ro .bo} *Available* : Available property getter method (read-only property).

 {:id="Barometer.Enabled" .boolean} *Enabled*
-: If enabled, then device will listen for changes.
+: If true, the sensor will generate events.
+Otherwise, no events are generated.

 {:id="Barometer.RefreshTime" .number} *RefreshTime*
-: The requested minimum time in milliseconds between changes in readings being reported.
-Android is not guaranteed to honor the request.
-Setting this property has no effect on pre-Gingerbread devices.
+: RefreshTime property getter method.

 ### Events  {#Barometer-Events}